-$$\frac{premise_1 \quad premise_2 \quad \cdots \quad premise_n}{conclusion}$$
+$$\frac{premise_1 \qquad premise_2 \qquad \cdots \qquad premise_n}{conclusion}$$

 It consists of a horizontal line, propositions above the line, and a proposition below the line.
 We call the propositions above the line premises and the proposition below the line a conclusion.
 The rule means that if every premise is true, then also the conclusion is true.
 A single inference rule can have zero or more premises.
 A rule without premises implies that its conclusion is always true.
 When a rule does not have any premises, we can omit the horizontal line.